 Take the afternoon at your leisure.
 Perhaps you’ll visit the Auckland War Memorial Museum or explore the Viaduct Basin, an entertainment area that was once home to the America’s Cup.
 You can take a stroll to mingle with locals and visitors alike at more than 20 restaurants and bars.
 Or try your luck at the Sky City Casino.

 If you've chosen our post-trip Bay of Islands extension, you'll transfer to Paihia in the morning.
-Otherwise, you’ll transfer early this morning to the Auckland airport for a connecting flight in Sydney before your return flight to the United States.
+Otherwise, you’ll transfer early this morning to the Auckland airport for a connecting flight in Sydney or Brisbane before your return flight to the United States.
 You’ll gain a day as you fly east, crossing the International Date Line.